-In a study conducted by Aderibigbe, Agaja and Bamidele (2013), it was observed that more than 69.3% of respondents who knew TOP as a source of treatment for orthopaedic injuries thought that the therapy is preferable to western medicine.
-Previous studies (Dada, Yinusa, and Giwa, 2011; Aderibigbe et al 2013 and Onyemaechi, Onwuasoigwe, Nwankwo, Schuh and Popoola (2014) have also identified the major reasons for the patronage of TOP to include cheaper fees, easy accessibility, quick service, cultural belief, utilization of incantations and concoction, fear of amputation, pressure from friends and families.
-In addition, perception which involves, the process of gathering and interpreting information according to Marshall (1994), is central to the analysis of social phenomena (Jegede, 2002).
+In a study conducted by Aderibigbe, Agaja and Bamidele (2013), it was observed that more than 69.3% of respondents who know TOSP as a source of treatment for orthopaedic injuries think that the therapy is preferable to western medicine.
+Previous studies (Dada, Yinusa and Giwa, 2011; Aderibigbe et al., 2013 and Onyemaechi, Onwuasoigwe, Nwankwo, Schuh and Popoola, 2014) have also identified the major reasons for the patronage of TOSP to include cheaper fees, easy accessibility, quick service, cultural belief, utilization of incantations and concoction, fear of amputation, pressure from friends and families.

+Perception. the process by gathered information and interpreted is (Marshall, 1994), is central to the analysis of social phenomena (Jegede, 2002).
 It determines the impression of people as well as their attitude towards traditional orthopaedic service.
 The preference of patients for and utilization of traditional orthopaedic service can therefore be understood by exploring the perception of orthopaedic patients about the practice.
+It is against this background that this paper seeks to examine the perception and utilization of traditional orthopaedic services by orthopaedic patients in Ilorin.
+The paper attempts to address the following objectives: